-- A service or item is not a covered benefit (i.e., the service is excluded in the “Exclusions and Limitations” section of the member’s certificate of coverage); or
+- A service or item is not a covered benefit (i.e., the service is excluded in the “Exclusions and Limitations” section of the member’s certificate of coverage).

-- Oxford denied a request for precertification, before the service was rendered, and the member proceeded to receive the service anyway; or
+- Oxford denied a request for precertification, before the service was rendered, and the member proceeded to receive the service anyway.

-- Oxford denied a concurrent certification request (i.e., the member is currently receiving the service) and you obtained the member’s signature to a clear, written statement that the service is not covered, and acknowledging s/he would be responsible for the cost of the service, before delivering the service; or
+- Oxford denied a concurrent certification request (i.e., the member is currently receiving the service), and you obtained the member’s signature to a clear, written statement that the service is not covered.
+They acknowledged they would be responsible for the cost of the service before you deliver the service.

 Member Out-of-Pocket Costs